Discover How You Can Redefine Financial Independence To Retire At Any Age

 Introduction to the New Retirement

-retirement planning was just a euphemism for elderly financial independence and that financial independence can be enjoyed at any age.
+The new retirement recognizes that traditional retirement planning was just a euphemism for elderly financial independence, and that financial independence can be enjoyed at any age.

 You don’t have to wait until an arbitrary age like 65.
 You can be financially independent far sooner than you might have previously believed.